syre-data/tutorials/beginner/fireworks/README.md

 Once you create the project, you will be taken to the project canvas.

 ## 2. Structuring your project
 The first thing we need to do is build our project structure.
-Thot uses a tree to organize your projects, giving your project different levels.
+Syre uses a tree to organize your projects, giving your project different levels.
 The top level should be the most important grouping to you, becoming less important as you move down the tree.

 For this project the most important thing we need to test is which recipe is quieter, so our top level grouping will be the recipes.
 Unfortunately, testing underwater fireworks happens to be quite expensive, so we will only be able to make two batches for each recipe.
 The batches will be our second level.
 This gives us the tree below.

 ![Project tree for the silent fireworks test.](images/fireworks_tree.png)

-Our researchers have already recorded the data and written the analysis scripts for us, so all we need to do is create a Thot project for our experiments and run the analysis.
+Our researchers have already recorded the data and written the analysis scripts for us, so all we need to do is create a Syre project for our experiments and run the analysis.

-Because of our short time frame to get this done, we'll build this project quick and dirty, using the most common features of Thot's dersktop app.
+Because of our short time frame to get this done, we'll build this project quick and dirty, using the most common features of Syre's dersktop app.

 ### Setting up your project tree
 1. Click on the root **Container** to open the properties widget.